KhalifaGad/CQRS/README.md

-# CQRS
+## About

-A sample of CQRS with nestjs
+A simple example of CQRS with nestjs.